Did you know that one of the main reasons you can’t lose weight with PCOS is because of your hormones?

 Supplements that help lower insulin levels in patients with PCOS:

 - Alpha lipoic acid: ALA helps sensitize your body to insulin and can help lower blood sugar levels.
 If you have PCOS you will want to use up to 2,400mg per day in a sustained release form for best results.
-Length of treatment time should be around 6 months.
+The length of treatment time should be around 6 months.
 You can read more about how ALA helps with weight loss here.

 - Berberine: Berberine has been shown to reduce hemoglobin A1c as much as metformin (which means it’s very effective) and has also been shown to help with weight loss in patients with insulin resistance.
 Use up to 2,000mg per day for best results and for at least 4 months.
 Read more about how to use berberine for weight loss here.